obanby/Kubernetes-cheatsheet/README.md

 Services has label selectors that is a list of all the labels pods must posses in order for it to receive traffic from the service

+### kubectl

+> It's the main k8s CLI tool.
+It converts user-friendly commands into JSON payload required by the API server.
+It uses configuration file  to know which cluster and API server endpoints to POST to.
+> - The kubernetes book 2019

+It lives `~/.kube/config` it contains definition for
+  - clusters:
+    * name
+    * certificate
+    * API end point
+  - users
+    * name
+    * username
+    * credentials
+  - contexts
+    * cluster
+    * user

+### Pods

+  - Api version
+  - kind
+  - metadata
+  - spec

 ## Useful commands

+To view kubectl config

+`kubectl config view`

+Getting kubectl context

+`kubectl config get-contexts`

+To choose a context

+`kubectl config get-contexts <context-name>`

+To check current context

+`kubectl config current-context`

 Running a particular image on a cluster